 Your car insurance company may pull your driving record in order to determine whether to raise your premiums.
-And if you are applying for a job that requires driving, the employer will likely take your driving record into account when deciding whether to hire you.
+If you are applying for a job that requires driving, the employer will likely take your driving record into account when deciding whether to hire you.

 Learn more in our article, How can I check the points on my license in Colorado?

-Yes.
 Completing a court-approved traffic school may remove up to three points from your Colorado driver’s license.
-And paying traffic tickets on time can also reduce the number of DMV points added to your license.
+Plus paying traffic tickets on time can also reduce the number of DMV points added to your license.

 Learn more in our article, How do I remove points from my Colorado driver’s license?